yiyuezhuo/Battle-of-Coral-Sea-Dataset/julia/readme.md

 The package is made like this since I don't think a utils collection is suitable to become a package, but Julia's current structure make you to push all of things into a package.

-`Manifest.toml` is included since we use a un-standard `JSON` package version.